Art-of-WiFi/UniFi-API-client/README.md

 - get_last_results_raw()
 - get_last_error_message()

-Please refer to the source code for more details on the functions/methods and their parameters.

 ## Need help or have suggestions?

 There is still work to be done to add functionality and further improve the usability of this class, so all suggestions/comments are welcome.
 Please use the GitHub [issue list](https://github.com/Art-of-WiFi/UniFi-API-client/issues) or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/PHP-class-to-access-the-UniFi-controller-API-updates-and/td-p/1512870) to share your suggestions and questions.